chrisosaurus/gentzen/README.md

 ## Purpose

-Gentzen is an attempt at writing a proof checker and basic assistant for performing proofs within arbitrary systems of Sequent Calculi.
+Gentzen is an attempt at writing a proof checker and basic assistant for performing proofs within arbitrary first and second order systems of Sequent Calculi with shared contexts.

 I made Gentzen after reading parts of
 "Structural Proof Theory" (Negri, Von Plato), my goal was to better understand how the different systems relate as well as to have a machine check my proofs.

-Gentzen supports arbitrary user-defined sequent calculi.
+Gentzen supports user-defined systems of sequent calculi.

 Gentzen is still very early in development and is missing most features that might make it useful to anyone else.